tomvon/xframe/README.markdown

 ###Content###

-The page's main content are must be contained in an xcontent div.
+The page's main content must be contained in an xcontent div.

 ```html
 <div class="xcontent">